 Moving out of the Home Zone after commencing at Mt Eden Normal Primary School

-Only a child who lives in the Home Zone is entitled to enroll at Mt Eden Normal Primary School and because the Board has the statutory power to annul the enrolment in certain circumstances, all changes to the student's usual place of residence involving moving out of the Mt Eden Normal Primary School zone, must be immediately notified to the Board in writing, along with an application seeking permission from the Board to remain at Mt Eden Normal Primary School.
+Only a child who lives in the Home Zone is entitled to enrol at Mt Eden Normal Primary School and because the Board has the statutory power to annul the enrolment in certain circumstances, all changes to the student's usual place of residence involving moving out of the Mt Eden Normal Primary School zone, must be immediately notified to the Board in writing, along with an application seeking permission from the Board to remain at Mt Eden Normal Primary School.

 Please note that this should be made in advance of the change to the student's primary residence and/or that listed on the Statutory Declaration.

-Enrolment based on false information or temporary residence
+Enrolment based on false information or temporary residence.

 The Ministry of Education has advised that parents should be warned of the possible consequences of attempting to gain enrolment by knowingly giving a false address or false information or by making an in-zone living arrangement which is intended to be only temporary.